Home » Cryptocurrency Trading Guide

 • Market Cap

-Market cap means market capitalization which refers to the total market value of an asset.
+Market cap, or market capitalization, refers to the total market value of an asset.
 For example, the market cap of Bitcoin is the product of the total number of outstanding Bitcoins in circulation and the current market price.
+As such market conditions are constantly changing, so does the market cap of a cryptocurrency.

 • POS